 Chiswick Oasis has become huge.
 Here's what has been happening:

-We've also pushed recycling schemes to transform waste management, recycling
+-We've also pushed recycling schemes to transform waste management and recycling.

 We hope to be a model for other schools to use, to make our way towards a much more sustainable future.

 We got started in 2017 and a year later the Mayor had granted us £ 32,000 because we're “one of London's best civic initiatives”.
 What an achievement!
 Celebrities jumped aboard the campaign and Chiswick Oasis raised almost £100,000.
 We have since been all over the media.

 Ours is an example of how small things can grow really big – we were just a group of parents from a local school.
 It doesn't always work out quite so well, but working with the resources and people we have local to us made a big difference.